-- 4.1.1 Further to the provisions of Section 36 and 105 of the Air Navigation Regulations, the operator shall ensure that a flight will not be commenced unless it has been ascertained by every reasonable means available that the ground and/or water facilities available and directly required on such flight, for the safe operation of the aeroplane and the protection of the passengers, are adequate for the type of operation under which the flight is to be conducted and are adequately operated for this purpose. - Note: "Reasonable means" in this Standards Document is intended to denote the use, at the point of departure, of information available to the operator either through official information published by the aeronautical information services or readily obtainable from other sources. - 4.1.2 The operator shall ensure that any inadequacy of facilities observed in the course of operations is reported to the authority responsible for them, without undue delay. - 4.1.3 Subject to their published conditions of use, aerodromes and their facilities shall be kept continuously available for flight operations during their published hours of operations, irrespective of weather conditions. - 4.1.4 Further to the provisions of Section 36 and 105 of the Air Navigation Regulations, the operator shall, as part of its safety management system, assess the level of rescue and firefighting service (RFFS) protection available at any aerodrome intended to be specified in the operational flight plan in order to ensure that an acceptable level of protection is available for the aeroplane intended to be used. - Note: CAAF SD-SMS and ICAO Annex 19 includes safety management provisions for air operators.
-Further guidance is contained in the Safety Management Manual (SMM) (ICAO Doc 9859). - 4.1.5 Further to the provisions of Section 43 of the Air Navigation Regulations, information related to the level of RFFS protection that is deemed acceptable by the operator shall be contained in the operations manual. - Note 1: Attachment I contains guidance on assessing an acceptable level of RFFS protection at aerodromes. - Note 2: It is not intended that this guidance limit or regulate the operation of an aerodrome.
+- 4.1.1 Further to the provisions of Section 36 and 105 of the Air Navigation Regulations, the operator shall ensure that a flight will not be commenced unless it has been ascertained by every reasonable means available that the ground and/or water facilities available and directly required on such flight, for the safe operation of the aeroplane and the protection of the passengers, are adequate for the type of operation under which the flight is to be conducted and are adequately operated for this purpose. - Note: "Reasonable means" in this Standards Document is intended to denote the use, at the point of departure, of information available to the operator either through official information published by the aeronautical information services or readily obtainable from other sources. - 4.1.2 The operator shall ensure that a flight will not commence or continue as planned unless it has been ascertained by every reasonable means available that the airspace containing the intended route from aerodrome of departure to aerodrome of arrival, including the intended take-off, destination and enroute alternate aerodromes, can be safely used for the planned operation.
+When intending to operate over or near conflict zones, a risk assessment shall be conducted and appropriate risk mitigation measures taken to ensure a safe flight. - Note 1.- "Reasonable means" in this Standard is intended to denote the use, at the point of departure or while the aircraft is in flight, of information available to the operator either through official information published by the aeronautical information services or readily obtainable from other sources. - Note 2.
+Guidance on safety risk assessments is contained in the Safety Management Manual (Doc 9859). - Note 3.
+The Risk Assessment Manual for Civil Aircraft Operations Over or Near Conflict Zones (Doc 10084) contains further guidance on risk assessment for air operators when flying over or near conflict zones. - 4.1.3 The operator shall ensure that any inadequacy of facilities observed in the course of operations is reported to the authority responsible for them, without undue delay. - 4.1.4 Subject to their published conditions of use, aerodromes and their facilities shall be kept continuously available for flight operations during their published hours of operations, irrespective of weather conditions. - 4.1.5 Further to the provisions of Section 36 and 105 of the Air Navigation Regulations, the operator shall, as part of its safety management system, assess the level of rescue and firefighting service (RFFS) protection available at any aerodrome intended to be specified in the operational flight plan in order to ensure that an acceptable level of protection is available for the aeroplane intended to be used. - Note: CAAF SD-SMS and ICAO Annex 19 includes safety management provisions for air operators.
+Further guidance is contained in the Safety Management Manual (SMM) (ICAO Doc 9859). - 4.1.6 Further to the provisions of Section 43 of the Air Navigation Regulations, information related to the level of RFFS protection that is deemed acceptable by the operator shall be contained in the operations manual. - Note 1: Attachment I contains guidance on assessing an acceptable level of RFFS protection at aerodromes. - Note 2: It is not intended that this guidance limit or regulate the operation of an aerodrome.
 The assessment performed by the operator does not in any way affect the RFFS requirements of ICAO Annex 14, Volume I, for aerodromes.